mpdehnel/TamperWords/README.md

 # TamperWords
-Allows users to verify the integrity of downloaded software easily, without having to know what a hash, or a command line is.
+#### Allows users to verify the integrity of downloaded software easily, without having to know what a hash, or a command line is.

-TamperWords, Martin Dehnel Jan 2015.
+### Martin Dehnel, Katriel Cohn-Gordon, Kevin Milner.
+Jan 2015.
 GPLv2.

   Inspired by talks from RWC 2015.